amenzwa/amenzwa.github.io/computing/HowSlideRulesWork.md

 l = 2 \frac{H}{w} sinh(\frac{wb}{H}) \\
 s = \frac{H}{w} [cosh(\frac{wb}{H}) - 1]
 $$
-Here, $w$ is the weight per unit length, $H$ is the tension at the lowest point, and $2b$ is the distance between the two posts suspending the chain.
-By the way, the [Gateway Arch](https://en.wikipedia.org/wiki/Gateway_Arch) in St. Louis, MO, is a catenary arch, an inverted catenary.
+Here, $l$ is the length of the chain, $s$ is the sag, $w$ is the weight per unit length, $H$ is the tension at the lowest point, and $2b$ is the distance between the two posts suspending the chain.
+By the way, the world-famous [Gateway Arch](https://en.wikipedia.org/wiki/Gateway_Arch) in St. Louis, MO, is a catenary arch, an inverted catenary curve.

-Electrical power engineers (not electronic engineers) use hyperbolic functions to compute voltages and currents on long-distant power transmission lines that stretch several hundred kilometres.
-Electrical engineers model the impedance of a long transmission line using the $π$ model, which represents the long cable as individual segments, like the chain made of individual links.
-The "vector" nomenclature of the K&E 4083-3 might well trace its origin to electrical power engineers' obsessive use of this slide rule and of [vector calculus](https://en.wikipedia.org/wiki/Vector_calculus).
+Electrical power engineers (as opposed to electronic engineers) use hyperbolic functions to compute impedances (and hence, voltages and currents, by [Ohm's law](https://en.wikipedia.org/wiki/Ohm's_law)) on long-distant power transmission lines that stretch several hundred kilometres.
+Electrical engineers model the impedance of a long transmission line using the [$π$ model](http://www.egr.unlv.edu/~eebag/TRANSMISSION%20LINES.pdf), which represents the long cable as a series connection of short, individual segments, like a long chain made of small, individual links.
+Electrical power engineering deals with electric motors, transmission lines, etc., and much of the work in this discipline involves [vector calculus](https://en.wikipedia.org/wiki/Vector_calculus).
+The "vector" nomenclature of the K&E 4083-3 might well trace its origin to electrical power engineers' obsession with vector calculus and hyperbolic slide rules.

-Catenary and power line formulae can be computed using the $C$, $D$, $CI$, $DI$, and other arithmetic scales in combination with $Sh$ and $Th$ hyperbolic scales on a vector slide rule, like the K&E 4083-3.
+Catenary of chain and impedance of power line can be computed using the $C$, $D$, $CI$, $DI$, and other arithmetic scales in combination with $Sh$ and $Th$ hyperbolic scales on a vector slide rule, like the K&E 4083-3.

 [K&E 4083-3 photo]